Mike Torchia

 Mike Torchia (born February 23, 1972) is a Canadian former professional ice hockey goaltender.
+He played 6 games in the National Hockey League with the Dallas Stars during the 1994–95 season.
+The rest of his career, which lasted from 1992 to 2006, was mainly spent in the minor leagues.

 Biography

 Torchia was born in Toronto, Ontario.
 As a youth, he played in the 1985 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.
 He played on the same backyard rink with Eric Lindros growing up as a kid in Toronto.

 Torchia was named to the Memorial Cup All-Star Team in 1990, and won the Hap Emms Memorial Trophy at the 1990 Memorial Cup.
 He was also named an Ontario Hockey League first team all-star in 1991.

 Torchia was drafted 74th overall by the Minnesota North Stars in the 1991 NHL Entry Draft.
 In his six career National Hockey League games for the Dallas Stars during the 1994–95 NHL season, he registered a record of three wins, two losses, and one tie with a GAA of 3.30 and an .895 save percentage.

 Torchia was named to the ISL Second All-Star team in 2001.

 Torchia was later a colour commentator for the Kitchener Rangers on 570 News.